Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             thermometers will be extended by this value (nucleotides) for extracting the sequences to search in Rfam.
 Default is 10.
+      --without_rbs, -wr    Running the prediction without considering ribosome binding site.Default is False.
+      --rbs_seq RBS_SEQ [RBS_SEQ ...], -rs RBS_SEQ [RBS_SEQ ...]
+                            The sequences of ribosome binding site.
+If the multiple sequences needs to be assigned, please use space to split them.
+Default is AGGAGG.
       --tolerance_rbs TOLERANCE_RBS, -tr TOLERANCE_RBS
                             The number of nucleotides of ribosome binding site allow to be different with AGGAGG.
 Default is 2.